-Whether it's the medications you're taking or the exercise you're not getting, there are simple explanations—and fixes—for your forgetfulness.
+From medications to sleep, there are simple explanations—and fixes—for your forgetfulness.

 What is short-term memory?

-The quick definition: This is the type of memory you need to accomplish your immediate goals, explains Patrick Lyden, MD, chair of the department of neurology at Cedars-Sinai.
-That may be rattling through tasks during the workday, remembering someone's name, email, or phone number, or recalling where you tossed your keys when you got home.
+Short-term memory is the type of memory you need to accomplish your immediate goals, explains Patrick Lyden, MD, chair of the department of neurology at Cedars-Sinai.
+That may be working your way through tasks during the workday, remembering someone’s name, email, or phone number, or recalling where you tossed your keys when you got home.

 Where is it located in the brain?

-When someone rattles off their phone number, you file it away in brain circuits that include the hippocampus (your memory center) and amygdala (the emotional hub).
-Depending on how important the short-term memory may be (your address, someone you call all the time), it can be converted into long-term memory, says Dr. Lyden.
-Try these morning brain boosters to stay sharp.
+When someone rattles off their phone number, you file it away in brain circuits that include the hippocampus (your memory center) and the amygdala (your emotional hub).
+Depending on how important the short-term memory item may be (your address, someone you call all the time), it can be converted into long-term memory, says Dr. Lyden.
+(Want to work on your memory?
+Try these morning brain boosters to stay sharp.)

 How does short-term memory work?

-Short-term memory isn't just about being able to quickly recall new info.
-Dr. Lyden explains there are three phases: "You have to register the information, store the information, and retrieve the information," he says.
-Registering means that you're paying attention in the first place.
-Storing the info means you've filed it away in your brain.
+Short-term memory isn’t just about being able to quickly recall new info; there are three phases.
+“You have to register the information, store the information, and retrieve the information,” says Dr. Lyden.
+Registering means that you’re paying attention in the first place.
+Storing the info means you’ve filed it away in your brain.
 Retrieval is the ability to access the memory again.
 Any of these steps can break down, he says.

 Is your memory OK?

-Many people assume they have a memory problem when the explanation is something else entirely, says Dr. Lyden: You're not paying attention (gazing at your phone or texting, for example).
-The first step to figuring out if something is amiss with your mind is to "pay closer attention," he says.
-Repeat the new information three times to commit it to your memory.
+Many people assume they have a memory problem when the explanation is something else entirely, says Dr. Lyden.
+Maybe you’re not paying attention because you’re gazing at your phone or texting, for example.
+The first step to figuring out if something is going on is to “pay closer attention,” he says.
+Repeat the new information three times to commit it to memory.

 When it may be time to worry

-Troubles with retrieving a short-term memory aren't as serious as being unable to store them.
-"The storage problem is a serious problem, and you should see a neurologist," he says.
-Following are common issues that can interfere with your short-term memory—and how you can fix them!
+Having trouble with retrieving a short-term memory isn’t as serious as being unable to store them.
+“The storage problem is a serious problem, and you should see a neurologist,” he says.

-Blood flow is good for your noggin—it keeps your brain young.
-"Exercising boosts blood flow to your brain.
-If you stay active, you'll have a better memory," says Daniel G. Amen, MD, author of Memory Rescue: Supercharge Your Brain, Reverse Memory Loss, and Remember What Matters Most.
-Dr. Lyden suggests daily exercise and it doesn't have to be intense.
-"A half mile or mile run daily is better than a 10-mile run one day a week," he says.
+Blood flow is good for your brain—it keeps it young.
+“Exercising boosts blood flow to your brain.
+If you stay active, you’ll have a better memory,” says Daniel G. Amen, MD, author of Memory Rescue: Supercharge Your Brain, Reverse Memory Loss, and Remember What Matters Most.
+Dr. Lyden suggests daily exercise and it doesn’t have to be intense.
+“A half-mile or mile run daily is better than a 10-mile run one day a week,” he says.